apolanco3225/Continuous-Control-using-Deep-Deterministic-Policy-Gradients/README.md

 ## Run
-Follow the instructions in navigation_drl.ipynb to get started with training the agent.
+Follow the instructions in Continuous_Control.ipynb to get started with training the agent.